-No State Participation Bonds are being offered pursuant to this Official Statement.
-Bonds heretofore issued to provide financial assistance for State Participation Projects, however, have resulted in draws on the State's general revenue funds, and the issuance of additional State Participation Bonds in the future may result in draws on the State's general revenue funds.
-The Board currently anticipates that program assets and revenues will be sufficient to meet debt service requirements on the currently outstanding State Participation Bonds.
-Amounts specifically appropriated by the Legislature in support of debt service on State Participation Bonds are not limitations on general revenue draws, if additional funds are needed during the biennium, since the Constitution itself provides for an appropriation of money needed for the payment of this debt service.
+Bonds heretofore issued to provide financial assistance pursuant to the Board's Economically Distressed Areas Program have resulted in draws on the State's general revenue funds.
+The Board currently anticipates that the EDAP Bonds will result in future draws on the State's general revenue funds.
+Amounts specifically appropriated by the Legislature in support of debt service on EDAP Bonds are not limitations on general revenue draws, if additional funds are needed during the biennium, since the Constitution itself provides for an appropriation of money needed for the payment of this debt service.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - General Obligation Pledge."